-Biographies of the Board members appear on pages 13 and 14 of this report.
+Biographies of the Board members appear on pages 12 to 14 of this report.
 These indicate the high level and range of experience, which enables the Group to be managed effectively.

-The Board has established three committees in relation to directors' remuneration and audit matters and nominations to the Board.
+The Board has established three committees in relation to Directors' remuneration and audit matters and nominations to the Board.